paraps/paraps/README.md

     --
   </p>
   <p align="left">
-    IWC (you can still interact, but please be cautious. most of these are kinda specific and for personal reasons.)
+    IWC (you can still interact, but please be cautious unless i interact first.)
   </p>
      <p align="left">
   ✩ - if you're just generally mean or rude and make it your whole personality (IWEC)